In May 1893 R. D. Hunter received this message in the mail:

 On December 17 the Dallas Morning News reported that “riotous miners” had “inaugurated a reign of terror” and had vowed that “no new employes shall work at the Johnson coal mines.”
 Colonel Hunter reported that “rowdies” had been firing pistols and throwing rocks in Johnsonville.
 He asked the governor to dispatch state troops.

 The striking miners considered any new miners who went to work for Hunter to be scabs and intimidated prospective miners as they arrived.
-Many miners who arrived from the East to work at Johnsonville found the situation to be dangerous and returned to the East.
+Accordingly, many miners who arrived from the East to work at Johnsonville found the situation to be dangerous and returned to the East.

 On December 22 the sheriff of Erath County also asked the governor to send troops because although the sheriff could keep the peace at the mines while he was there, as soon as he left, the “desperadoes” “intimidate the guards and employes by threats and violence.”